-- Old State Capital 1 Old Capitol Plaza - The rust tinged columns resemble the power of the Roman empire.
+- Old State Capital 1 Old Capitol Plaza - The rust-tinged columns resemble the power of the Roman empire.
 This building has seen much happiness and sorrow.
-In February 2007, the world watched as a little known senator Barack Obama announced a run for the presidency from these steps.
-In May of 1865, and estimated crowd of 75,000 filed through the lobby, paying their final respects to the body of the slain Abraham Lincoln.
+In February 2007, the world watched as a little-known senator Barack Obama announced a run for the presidency from these steps.
+In May of 1865, an estimated crowd of 75,000 filed through the lobby, paying their final respects to the body of the slain Abraham Lincoln.

 - Illinois State Museum 502 S. Spring Street - This museum features how the Prairie State has evolved from the ice age through the Native Americans and on to modern times.

 - Henson Robinson Zoo 1100 E Lake Drive - This zoo gives visitors a taste of animals from around the world.
 Over 90 species of animals greet customers, and a petting zoo area is sure to bring smiles to any child's face.